severalnines/docs/user-guide/mysql/performance.rst

 		- DML and even read queries can be slower because MySQL needs update and fetch more data to Buffer Pool for the same load.
 		- Data needs more disk space so the backups will be bigger and slower.

+.. _MySQL - Performance - Transaction Log:

 Transaction Log
 +++++++++++++++

-Lists of long-running transactions and deadlocks across database cluster where you can easily view what transactions are causing the deadlocks.
+Lists out long-running transactions and deadlocks across database cluster where you can easily view what transactions are causing the deadlocks.
 The timeout is 10 seconds by default.
 This is configurable in CMON configuration file under ``db_long_query_time_alarm`` configuration option.

 Click on the listed query to see the output of InnoDB status for detailed debugging.

+* **Enable Transaction Log**
+	- Tick the checkbox to enable deadlock/long-running transaction logging.

+* **Interval**
+	- The long-running interval before ClusterControl captures the transaction.

 * **Db Instance**
 	- Database instance that process the transaction.